 Before applying this medication, clean and completely dry the affected areas.
 If this medication is used on children, parents should apply it for them.
 Using the brush provided, apply a thin layer of the medication as directed by your doctor, usually twice daily (morning and evening).
 If you are treating athlete's foot, also apply the medication in between the toes and on the skin around/under the nails.
 Do not cover with a bandage or wrap the area unless directed to do so by your doctor.
 Wash your hands after each application.

 Avoid getting this medication in your eyes, nose, mouth, vagina, or on healthy areas of skin.
 If this occurs, wipe off the medication and rinse thoroughly with water.
 Call your doctor if irritation occurs.

 Try not to spill this medication.
 If a spill occurs, wipe it up right away.
 This medication can damage countertops, floors, and other surfaces.

 Use this medication regularly to get the most benefit from it.
 To help you remember, use it at the same times each day.
 Do not apply large amounts of this medication, use it more often, or use it for longer than directed.
 Your condition will not improve any faster, and your risk of side effects may increase.

 Athlete's foot and ringworm usually require 4 weeks of treatment with miconazole.
 Jock itch usually requires 2 weeks of treatment.
-Continue to use this medication for the full time as directed, even if symptoms improve after a few days.
-Stopping the medication too early may allow the fungus to continue to grow, which may result in a return of the infection.
+Continue to use this medication for the full time as directed, even if symptoms disappear after a few days.
+Stopping the medication too early may result in a return of the infection.

-Stop using this medication and seek immediate medical attention if your condition lasts after the above length of treatment, if it gets worse, or if you think you may have a serious medical problem.
+Stop using this medication and get medical help right away if your condition lasts after the above length of treatment, if it gets worse, or if you think you may have a serious medical problem.

 Have you ever purchased Miconazole Nitrate Tincture?